nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

 yarn graphql:codegen
 ```

-- The above step generated the following file in your repo:
+- The above step generates the following file in your repo:
   `/src/graphql/generated.ts`.
 Review the code in this file.
 It contains
   TypeScript types and other structures that we will use to execute GraphQL
   queries and mutations.

-- One of the types generated in the above file is `Credentials` because it is
+- One of the types generated in the above file is `Credentials` (because it was
-  defined in the GraphQL schema.
+  defined in the GraphQL schema).
 So we no longer need the manually defined type
   with the same name at `/src/models/Credentials.ts`.
 Go ahead and delete that
   file.